Pieces of paper with the words Artists Shipwrecked Witness on them

 What is MaxLiteracy?

-MaxLiteracy offers funding for museums and galleries in England to work in partnership with schools and writers as part of a programme to stimulate literacy through the visual arts.
+MaxLiteracy offers funding for cultural organisations in England to work in partnership with schools and writers as part of a programme to stimulate literacy through the visual arts.

-Using collections and displays as inspiration, these collaborations produce innovative resources that are available for anyone to download and use.
+Using artists and artworks as inspiration, these collaborations produce innovative resources that are available for anyone to download and use.

 Watch our film to see how MaxLiteracy has helped young people.